The Great American Story

 In 2003, AFG chose to narrow the company’s focus and divested ownership of its personal lines insurance holdings.
 Lindner’s strategic decision to concentrate the enterprise set the stage for Great American to further develop a diversified portfolio of businesses which focused on specialty commercial property and casualty niches.
-Still today, each of the companies caters to distinct markets with unique products, services and distribution methods.
-In many of those sectors, including its annuity operation, Great American enjoys leading market positions.
+Still today, the company caters to distinct markets with unique products, services and distribution methods.
+In many of those sectors, Great American enjoys leading market positions.

 The company has been doing business outside the U.S. for decades and has offices in the UK, Europe, Canada and Mexico.
-In early 2008, the company acquired a Lloyd’s of London syndicate and, in 2015, Great American Insurance Company opened a branch office in Singapore.
+Most recently, Great American Insurance Company opened a branch office in Singapore in 2015.

 As the enterprise expanded, so did the need for space.
 In January 2011, the company became the tenant of a distinct new office building in downtown Cincinnati - Great American Insurance Group Tower at Queen City Square.
 A beautiful new addition to the Cincinnati skyline, it is the tallest building in the city.
 It is also the first and largest structure in the city to receive the acclaimed LEED (Leadership in Energy and Environmental Design) Gold certification from the U.S. Green Building Council.

 2011 was a year of great change for the company.
-The founder of American Financial Group, Carl H. Lindner Jr., passed away on October 17, 2011, at the age of 92.
+Carl H. Lindner Jr., passed away on October 17, 2011, at the age of 92.
 After five decades under his leadership, management of the business transitioned to the next generation.
 His sons, Carl III and Craig Lindner, stepped in to fill the role as Co-Chief Executive Officers.
-Under their combined leadership, the company has grown to nearly 35 specialty property and casualty insurance businesses and a market-leading annuity operation – continuing the impressive legacy their father left behind.
+Under their combined leadership, the company has grown to more than 30 specialty property and casualty insurance businesses – continuing the impressive legacy their father left behind.

 Great American Today & Tomorrow

 Today, Great American continues to enjoy prosperity and growth.
-Great American Life Insurance Company has been recognized as a top five overall provider of fixed-indexed annuities, and specifically within the financial institutions market, it is ranked number one for 2018*.
-Our specialty property and casualty insurance business has earned more than half of its gross written premium from its divisions that hold top 10 market rankings in the U.S.
+Our business has earned approximately half of its gross written premium from its divisions that hold top 10 market rankings in the U.S.